christyheaton/christyheaton.github.io/_posts/2023-10-18-webmapping-with-pyscript.markdown

  - blog
 ---

-I just started using [PyScript](https://pyscript.net/) and its awesome!
+I just started using [PyScript](https://pyscript.net/) and it's awesome!

 PyScript allows you to run Python code in a browser, like JavaScript does, so you don't have to worry about having a local Python setup.
 It even creates a virtual environment with configurable libraries, which will eliminate a lot of pain points when getting started with Python.